fdelia/parsers/README.md

-Trying around with lexing, parsing and compiling short strings.
+Trying around with lexing, parsing and compiling short strings in javascript.